CIT Fees Explained

 - No subsidy at all (FF)

 Some courses will have no government subsidy of any sort.
 CIT decides which courses are in this category on the basis of whether people are already employed and can afford to pay or whether CIT is aware that the student fee is a barrier.
 In the latter case VET FEE HELP is available.
-The Advanced Diploma of International Hotel and Resort Management (81119ACT) is an example of a course of study that attracts no government subsidy so the student has to pay the whole cost - in 2013 the cost is $12,500.
+The Advanced Diploma of International Hotel and Resort Management (81119ACT) is an example of a course of study that attracts no government subsidy so the student has to pay the whole cost - in 2013 the cost was $12,500.

 - Capped cost